code-423n4/2023-04-caviar-findings/data/btk-Q.md

 # Protocol Overview

-Caviar Private Pools is a DeFi platform on Ethereum that allows users to create private liquidity pools for trading different tokens.
-Users deposit tokens and set prices for buying and selling.
-Trades are executed automatically by the protocol's market-making algorithm.
-The platform is non-custodial and uses gas optimization to reduce transaction fees.
+The Caviar Private Pools protocol is a decentralized platform on Ethereum that allows users to create and join private investment pools.
+The smart contract manages the funds within the pool, ensures compliance with the specified rules, and distributes rewards to members.
+The protocol democratizes investment opportunities, promotes decentralization, and fosters innovation in the investment industry.

 | Total Low issues |
 |------------------|